 Most of the store-bought ones usually have more flour and less daikon taste, which is suitable for stir-frying, but I like this steamed version and then pan-fried.
 The pan-frying creates this thin golden crust on the outside.

-This is an easy and pretty fool-proof recipe that mom gave me and I’ve made it several time since.
+This is an easy and pretty fool-proof recipe that mom gave me and I’ve made it several times since.
+I thought I was in heaven when I had this for breakfast two days in a row !!!!
+I will definitely be making this again very soon.

 - 2 Tbsp cooking oil